For me, as an older runner, the right sort of shoes is so important as they help me avoid pain, discomfort, and even a fractured ankle.

 If your feet bend toward the outside when running, this pair is designed to correct your foot posture.
 Precisely, it’s meant for under and neutral pronation.

-We like to think that for any severe problems with the running, jogging or even walking gait a bespoke orthotics should be used.
+We like to think that for any severe problems with the running, jogging or even walking gait, should be attended to by bespoke orthotics.
 The included insole is removable in case you need an insert.

 The shoe contains gel-type padding to absorb shocks and prevent injuries.
 We love the smooth transitioning as the foot goes from heel strike through to the forefoot.